Iviichae7/PharmacyDatabaseProject/README.md

 Collaboration and Version Control
 Our team utilized GitHub for version control and collaboration throughout the project's development.
 Each team member committed their work to a shared repository, allowing for seamless collaboration and tracking of changes made to the database and associated files.
 This approach ensured that the project maintained a consistent history of modifications and provided a platform for addressing any potential issues efficiently.

+##### The team working on the pharmacy database project for college has made significant contributions in various areas.
+Cian O'Connor has been instrumental in creating high-level models and implementing the supplier and medication modules.
+Additionally, he has taken on the shared responsibility of writing half the report and addressing queries 1-4.
+Michal Babik has been actively involved in creating high-level models and creating an ERD diagram.
+He has also played a crucial role in the physical implementation of staff, activity log table, and purchase tables.
+Michal took the other half of the report writing.
+Furthermore, he has taken on the responsibility of addressing queries 5-8.
+John Ward has made valuable contributions in creating an ERD diagram, writing proposals, and implementing the prescription and customer tables.
+He has also taken on the responsibility of addressing queries 9-12.
+The team's combined efforts have resulted in a well-organized and efficient pharmacy database that meets the project requirements.

 ### Team Member Contributions
 ##### Cian O'Connor: